ahmetemirhanbakkal/Breadth-First-Search/README.md

 # Space Complexity

-I use a two dimensional array to store the connection information of every pair of laptops.
+I use a two dimensional array to record the connection of each laptop with each other.
 In the array list there are n elements and each element can be consists of another n elements so the complexity is O (n^2) (n square)

 # Time Complexity